hanbo-fan/chaos-dna-image-crypto/README.md

 ## License

-MIT License.
+Apache-2.0 License.
 See `LICENSE` for details.

 ---